Florida Voters Head to Polls in Pandemic Primary

 At the West Dade Regional Library, Mike Gutierrez, who was born in Cuba, said he planned to vote Republican straight down the ticket.

-“I am voting for whoever supports the police; and doesn’t believe in all the non-sense going on and all the rioting,” said Gutierrez.
+“I am voting for whoever supports the police and doesn’t believe in all the nonsense going on and all the rioting,” said Gutierrez.

 Miami native Luis Rodriguez said he did his research and came prepared.